-A Bachelor of Arts degree programme is all about theoretical knowledge on certain subjects and it is the ideal option for students who plan to later follow a Master or PhD degree in the same field – especially if they are interested in pursuing a career in teaching or research.
+A Bachelor of Arts degree is all about theoretical knowledge on certain subjects and it is the ideal option for students who plan to later follow a Master's or PhD degree in the same field – especially if they are interested in pursuing a career in education or research.

 A B.A. can take three to four years to complete, depending on the country and the institution:

-- Examples of countries with four years Bachelors: U.S., Japan, Spain, Greece, Ireland, Turkey;
+- Examples of countries with four-year Bachelors: The US, Japan, Spain, Greece, Ireland, Turkey

-To put it simply, it’s a degree for abstract thinkers, for those who think the night is too short to finish talking about concepts and ideas.
-Most international students like you orient themselves towards countries and universities that have many options for a B.A. degrees, such as:
+To put it simply, it’s an undergraduate degree for abstract thinkers, for those who believe the night is too short to finish talking about concepts and ideas.

-You can also find numerous Bachelors of Arts in countries like:
+You can find numerous Bachelors of Arts in countries like:

 2. What is a B.S. or B.Sc.
 (Bachelor of Science)?

 Before Bachelors of Science were invented, all undergraduate programmes were considered Bachelor of Arts, regardless of their specialisation.
-But because the British always want to be special, the University of London thought to offer Bachelor of Science degrees in 1860.
+But because the British always want to be special, the University of London started offering Bachelor of Science degrees in 1860.
 And now they are everywhere.

 Like a Bachelor of Arts programme, a Bachelor of Science can take three to five years to complete, depending on the country, the university, and the subject area.
-In USA and Canada for instance, most B.S. degrees usually last four years.
-Some popular universities for B.Sc. degrees are:
+In the USA and Canada for instance, most B.S. degrees usually last four years.

-You can also find various Bachelors of Science in countries like:
+You can find various Bachelors of Science in countries like:

 3. Study subjects that can be taught as B.A. or B.Sc.

-Fields like Psychology, Accounting and Business can also sometimes be offered in both Bachelor of Arts and Bachelor of Science programmes.
-In this case, the difference between two means a greater focus on theory (for a B.A.) or on practical skills (B.Sc.).
+In this case, the difference between the two means a greater focus on theory (for a B.A.) or on practical skills (B.Sc.).

-So, before you choose, just ask yourself if you would prefer to read many books and become a master in essay writing thanks to theory or you would enjoy more to shape your practical skills and get more involved in research and lab work?
+Before you choose a Bachelor's programme, just ask yourself if you prefer to read many books and become a master in essay writing thanks to theory or you would enjoy more to shape your practical skills and get more involved in research and lab work?